pybender/cloudml-ui/docs/source/xml_import_handlers.rst

 - ``name`` (**required**) a unique name for the field
 - ``column`` - if entity is using a DB or CSV datasource, it will use data from this column
-- ``jsonpath`` - if entity is a JSON datasource, it will use this jsonpath to extract data
+- ``jsonpath`` - if entity is a JSON datasource, or field type is json, it will use this jsonpath to extract data
-- ``type`` - can be integer, boolean, string, float.
+- ``type`` - can be integer, boolean, string, float or json.
 If defined, the value will be converted to the given type.
 If it's not possible, then the resulting value will be null.
 - ``key_path`` - a JSON path expression for identifying the keys of a map.
 Used together with ``value_path``
 - ``value_path`` - JSON path expression for identifying the values of a map.
 Used together with ``key_path``.
 - ``regex`` - applies the given regular expression and assigns the first match to the value